sanjaythedon/sirret-backend/README.md

 - Audio transcription using OpenAI's Whisper model
 - Extraction of grocery items with Tamil and English names
-- Quantity recognition for each grocery item
+- Weight and quantity recognition for each grocery item
 - CORS-enabled API for frontend integration

 ## Setup